klakplok/lightml/README.md

 instead [http://ocsigen.org/tyxml/manual].

 **License:** LightML is (C) 2013 Benjamin Canou and distributed under the terms of the CeCILL-B Free Software License Agreement.
-See the LICENSE file for more details.
+See the LICENSE.md file for more details.